metaplex-foundation/metaplex-program-library/token-metadata/program/ProgrammableNFTGuide.md

 ### JavaScript/TypeScript tests

-The JavaScript/TypeScript use [Amman](https://github.com/metaplex-foundation/amman) to start a local validatior.
+The JavaScript/TypeScript use [Amman](https://github.com/metaplex-foundation/amman) to start a local validator.
 The first step required is to build the required programs:

 * In the folder `$PROJECTS/mpl-token-auth-rules/program` execute:
   ```